 The Kalk is named after kalksten (limestone in Swedish) because limestone makes up the bedrock of one of the Swedish isles that dirt bike-lovers make pilgrimages to.
 According to the company, the limestone is perfect for “building jumps, curves, banks, and rollers,” and pretty much every other type of terrain that a dirt biker would want.

-The Cake Kalk is available for pre-order, but only 50 units are currently planned for production.
-Pricing is $14,000; buyers interested in the Kalk will need to drop $1,000 as a deposit.
+Coming off the heels of the first 50 Limited Edition units being delivered just last week, the Cake Kalk production model is now available for pre-order.
+Pricing is set at $13,000, and buyers interested in the Kalk will need to drop $1,000 as a deposit.

 Nevertheless, if the Kalk is any indication of the prospects of off-road motorcycles and motorcycles in general, the future looks to be full of endless thrills.